Hospice Admission Note Template

 Use Template

-What is hospice admission documentation?
+What is a hospice admission note?

 This document encompasses multifaceted details about the patient’s medical history, current health status, and preferences for care during their final phase of life.
 It includes personal information such as the patient’s name, address, contact details, and demographic data.
 Additionally, it delves into the patient’s medical background, detailing diagnoses, ongoing treatments, medications, and any prior hospitalizations or surgeries.